Fuzzy dark matter halos with repulsive self-interactions: coherent soliton and halo vortex network with moderate self-coupling: Gravitationally bound solitons in Self-Interacting FDM

-where $\sigma_0$, $\zeta_0$ and $\nu_0$ are the shape parameters computed from the $g=0$ empirical profile.
+where $\sigma_0$, $\zeta_0$ and $\nu_0$ are the shape parameters computed from the $g=0$ empirical profile~\eqref{eq:empirical}.

-Because $g_\star$ also depends on the soliton's mass $M_c$, it becomes clear that the influence of self-interactions is not a direct function of $g$, but rather of the ratio $(g/g_*)$.
-For convenience, following our earlier work\footnote{In \cite{Indjin2024} we used the notation $\Gamma$.
-See also \citep{Chavanis2011} for an earlier use of such a ratio.} (\cite{Indjin2024}), we thus define the relevant relative interaction strength parameter \be \Gamma_g=\frac{g}{g_\ast} \;. \ee Importantly, $\Gamma_g$ takes different values for different solitons, even for the same value of $g$.
+Because $g_\star$ also depends on the soliton's mass $M_c$, it becomes clear that the influence of self-interactions is not a direct function of $g$, but rather of the ratio $g/g_*$ - see \citep{Chavanis2011, Rindler-Daller:2011afd} for an early introduction and use of a related quantity.
+We thus define the relative interaction strength parameter\footnote{In \citep{Indjin2024} we used the notation $\Gamma$.} \be \Gamma_g=\frac{g}{g_\ast} \;. \ee Importantly, $\Gamma_g$ takes different values for different solitons, even for the same value of $g$.
 These different solitons are stabilized against gravitational collapse by the quantum pressure for $\Gamma_g \ll 1$ and the self-interactions for $\Gamma_g \gg 1$ , with $\Gamma_g \sim O(1)$ indicating an intermediate, transition region of ``moderate" self-coupling.

-Setting $dE/dr_c=0$ \citep{Liu2023} leads to a relation equivalent to the demand that the Virial theorem is obeyed~\citep{Chavanis2011,Indjin2024}, namely \be -2E_\mathrm{qp}-3E_g=E_\Phi\;. \ee This relation can then be re-arranged to provide an expression for the characteristic solitonic core radius of the self-interacting system in terms of the boson mass $m$ and the soliton's mass $M_c$.
+Setting $dE/dr_c=0$ leads to a relation equivalent to the demand that the Virial theorem is obeyed~\citep{Chavanis2011,Rindler-Daller:2011afd}, namely \be -2E_\mathrm{qp}-3E_g=E_\Phi\;. \ee This relation can then be re-arranged to provide an expression for the characteristic solitonic core radius of the self-interacting system in terms of the boson mass $m$ and the soliton's mass $M_c$.
 We find

 where we have introduced a generalised dimensionless interaction strength parameter $\mathcal{C}(\Gamma_g)$ which also accounts for interaction-induced shape effects via